 - Ep 183: Who Is Craig Spector?
 [Craig Spector – Part 1]

 - Ep 184: Getting The Deal [Craig Spector – Part 2]

 - Ep 185: Writing In Hollywood [Craig Spector – Part 3]

 - Ep 186: This Is The Big Time [Craig Spector – Part 4]

 - Ep 187: You Don’t Need Permission [Craig Spector – Part 5]

 While a film industry mentor may not be directly involved with your projects, having someone who has “been there and done that,” can really help you navigate the industry landscape.

-How To Find A Film Industry Mentor
+How To Find A Mentor (Like A Boss)